-In any organisation, there exists a risk that management have the ability to process transactions or make adjustments to the financial records outside the normal financial control processes.
-Such issues could lead to a material misstatement in the annual accounts.
-This is treated as a presumed risk area in accordance with ISA 240(UK) - The auditor's responsibilities relating to fraud in an audit of financial statements.
+In any organisation, there exists a risk that management has the ability to process transactions or make adjustments to the financial records outside the normal financial control processes.
+Such issues could lead to a material misstatement in the financial statements.
+This is treated as a presumed risk area in accordance with ISA (UK) 240 - The auditor's responsibilities relating to fraud in an audit of financial statements.

-In response to this risk we will review the Partnership's accounting records and obtain evidence to ensure that any significant transactions outside the normal course of business were valid and accounted for correctly.
+51. In response to this risk we will review the Partnership's accounting records and obtain evidence to ensure that any significant transactions outside the normal course of business were valid and accounted for correctly.
+We will adopt data analytics techniques to review and test aspects of this key audit risk.
 We will review the key accounting estimates, judgements and decisions made by management.
+This will include, for example, depreciation rates and asset valuations.